 Some people say that you should rinse your kefir grains before you start the next batch.
 I rarely rinse off my kefir grains, I haven’t seen much of a need to.
 The only time I did was when I wanted to make kefir out of goat’s milk for a friend that doesn’t tolerate cow’s milk.
 That worked well and she didn’t have any problems with the kefir.
 But if you are making kefir regularly, rinsing isn’t necessary.

-Now that you have this probiotic rich milk kefir, how do you use it?
+How do you use this probiotic rich milk kefir?
 You can drink kefir plain, but I find it too tart for my taste.
 My favorite way to use it is as a smoothie base or in place of buttermilk in recipes, like our gluten free cornbread recipe.

 I often have a kefir smoothie in the morning for breakfast.
 Strawberry Banana is one of my favorites, but you can mix in whatever frozen fruit that sounds good!
-I use a banana to sweeten my smoothies to cut down on refined sugar, but feel free to use maple syrup or honey to sweeten your smoothie if it isn’t quite to your liking.
+A banana is enough to sweeten my smoothies, which cuts down on refined sugar, but feel free to use maple syrup or honey to sweeten your smoothie if it isn’t quite to your liking.

 - 1 cup frozen strawberries